 Export Vehicle Contamination Event

-Over a Thanksgiving weekend, Nationwide Auto Services (NAS) was contacted by a major global OEM about an export vehicle contamination, to inspect and identify a process to remove paint overspray from 800 non- U.S. spec export vehicles destined for New Zealand/Australia customers.
+Over a Thanksgiving weekend, Nationwide Auto Services (NAS) was contacted by a major global OEM about an export vehicle contamination.
+Also to inspect and identify a process to remove paint overspray from 800 non- U.S. spec export vehicles destined for New Zealand/Australia customers.
 Objective was to complete all vehicles prior to next vessel loading.

 Due to vessel loading interval being one/month, lead-time delay would have been 4-6 additional weeks if the vehicles were not ready by next vessel port call at Savannah.

 NAS was on site in 24 hours to evaluate all vehicles, determine the source of contamination, and identify the remediation process.
 Fallout discovered was marine lacquer overspray from a nearby port contractor.

 Subsequently, as a result of this finding, NAS immediately advised the OEM who approved resolution to restore vehicles by implementing written process.

 Port of Savannah Case Study – Daily Production